Norodom of Cambodia: Background: Cambodia from Ang Eng to Ang Duong

 King Norodom's grandfather, King Ang Eng, died in early 1797.
-He left four sons, of whom the eldest, Ang Chan, became king, but as Chan was a minor on his father's death his coronation was delayed until 1806 when he turned 16.
-Chan quarreled with his overlord the king of Siam (Thailand) and with his brothers, and the remainder of his reign was filled with wars between Chan's new overlord, the emperor of Vietnam, and the Thais, fought largely in the territory of Cambodia.
-Chan died in 1834, but the wars continued until 1847 when they ended with a peace treaty between Siam and Vietnam under which Chan's youngest brother, Ang Duong, was recognized as king (the other two brothers were dead by this time).
+He left four sons, of whom the eldest, Ang Chan II, became king, but as Chan was a minor on his father's death his coronation was delayed until 1806 when he turned 16.
+Chan quarreled with his overlord the king of Siam Rama II and with his brothers, and the remainder of his reign was filled with wars between Chan's new overlord, the emperor of Vietnam Gia Long and Minh Mang, and the Thais, fought largely in the territory of Cambodia.
+Chan died in 1834, but the wars continued until 1847 when they ended with a peace treaty between Siam and Vietnam under which Chan's youngest brother, Ang Duong (Norodom's father), was recognized as king–the other two brothers were dead by this time.

 Ang Duong's reign, from 1848 (the year of his coronation, although his reign began in 1847 and he had claimed the throne even earlier) until his death in 1860 did much to restore the country, which had suffered much in the previous three decades.

 Early life and accession

+Norodom the "second king" (viceroy) of Cambodia in 1859.